 - 1. Phone Signal is routed to the earphone. - 2.
 Bone Bone vibrator.
 Only one channel.
 The bone vibrator can be placed on either mastoid, or on the forehead.
 A masking noise may be presented to the opposite ear by earphone.
 When Output is on Bone, the amplifier control will not allow you to go above the specified bone output for that frequency.
-The FA-10 is calibrated for mastoid position.
+The FA-12 is calibrated for mastoid position.
 See bone calibration information in Appendix G. - 3.
 Speaker Two sound field speakers (optional), typical output limit: 90 dB SPL at 1 kHz at three feet. - 4.
 Right and Left Channel When Right Channel is chosen, the input of the left channel goes to the right output.
 When Left Channel is chosen, the input of the right channel goes to the left channel.
 One possible use for this selection is to allow the operator to put masking and tone in one earphone and control each separately.

 It is not valid to select Left Channel and Right Channel at the same time.
-To swap channels, push the Output Reverse button found above the left Hearing Level control.